Dunk Calculator UK (Vertical Jump & Reach)

 This is the absolute highest point your hand touches at the peak of your current vertical jump.

-Advanced metrics that showcase the physics of your jump.
-Take-off velocity measures how fast you leave the floor, and hang time shows how long you remain airborne based on standard gravitational pull.
+These advanced metrics give a simple physics-based view of your jump.
+Take-off velocity estimates how fast you leave the floor, and hang time estimates how long you stay in the air.

 How to Measure Standing Reach